-4. Here, the storage folder of INSATSU.DLL is added to environment variable Path.
-First of all, click the "Select..." button.
-The dialog box of the "Select Environment Variables" is displayed.
+5. Here, the storage folder of INSATSU.DLL is added to environment variable Path.
+First of all, click Select....
+The Select Environment Variables dialog box is displayed.

-5. Check "Path" environment variable, and click "OK" button.
+6. Check the Path check box, and click OK.

-"Path" is added to the "Environment variables to set ".
+"Path" is added to the Environment variables to set list.

-6. It is confirmed that the "Append environment to native environment" is checked.
+7. It is confirmed that the Append environment to native environment button is clicked.